Chapter 5: Handling Problems

 • Focus improvement there

-4. Repeat blockers
+4. Repeat blockers.

 • Same blocker appearing multiple times

-• Indicates systemic issue
+• Indicates a systemic issue

 Using Metrics

-Use metrics to improve process: ✅ "We had 12 blockers waiting on code reviews.
-Let's discuss review SLAs."
+Good "We had 12 blockers waiting on code reviews.
+We can discuss

 The Blocker Board